muratk3n/thirdwave/en/tweets/2020/week15a.md

 # Tweets - Week 15a

-Now that the dollar sign is reserved for math symbols I need to watch out the use of dollar sign, otherwise the rest is interpreted as math.
+Now that the dollar sign is reserved for math symbols I need to watch for the use of dollar sign, otherwise the rest is interpreted as math, effs up all the content.

 *2020-4-6 8:0:13*